loxilb-io/loxilbdocs/docs/standalone.md

 #### Get loxilb "deb" packages

-loxilb *deb* packages can be downloaded from loxilb packages.
+loxilb *deb* packages can be downloaded from loxilb release packages.
 For latest nightly builds, one can use the following command :

 ```
 wget https://github.com/loxilb-io/loxilb/releases/download/latest/loxilb_0.99rc-amd64.deb